statedecoded/statedecoded-vagrant/README.md

 * Create a new MySQL database (e.g., `mysqladmin create statedecoded`).
 * Load `statedecoded.sql` into MySQL (e.g., `cd /vagrant/statedecoded; mysql statedecoded < statedecoded.sql`).
 * Manually add a record to the MySQL table named `editions` for the instance of the legal code that you intend to import into The State Decoded. (e.g., `mysql -u root -p statedecoded`, then `INSERT INTO editions SET year=2012;`)
-* Rename `includes/config-sample.inc.php` to `includes/config.inc.php` and step through to set up some
+* Rename `includes/config-sample.inc.php` to `includes/config.inc.php` and step through to set up some standard values.
+Nearly all of the default values will work for the sample Code of Virginia, so just modify the first few values to name your site.

 ### Run the Parser